dylanhzuniga/CIS530Project/README.md

 | Fully Connected 1 | Out channels = 3000.
 ReLu activation functions |
 | Fully Connected 2 | Out channels = 2.                              |

 For the development of this extension, we used the 18 published baseline features.
-The scores for the baseline from dev data is:  F1 - 0.519, Precision - 0.755, Recall - 0.396.
-The scores for the baseline from test data is:  F1 - 0.615, Precision - 0.701, Recall - 0.549.
+The scores for this model from dev data is:  F1 - 0.519, Precision - 0.755, Recall - 0.396.
+The scores for this model from test data is:  F1 - 0.615, Precision - 0.701, Recall - 0.549.

+After completing extension one, we decided that the best features to use is the stem ones.
+We used this for this model.
+The scores for this model from dev data is:  F1 - 0.521, Precision - 0.748, Recall - 0.400.
+The scores for this model from test data is:  F1 - 0.623, Precision - 0.692, Recall - 0.566.
+These new features improved the F1 and recall scores.